 Financial Wellbeing Banner

-We all make decisions about money every day, from small ones like choosing which snack to buy, to bigger decisions like where to find a place to live.
+We all make decisions about money every day, from small ones like choosing which snack to buy to bigger ones like where to find a place to live.
 Financial wellbeing can be defined as feeling secure and in control of your money, making the most of it in your daily life, dealing with the unanticipated, and heading for a healthy financial future.

 Financial Wellbeing Support Across NUH